Platform Layer Isolation¶

 |F5-UPG-VELPSMXLR10M | CN | VELOS Field Upgrade: QSFP28-QSFP+ Breakout Cable for PSM4 ONLY.
 MPO/APC to 4LC (10 Meter)|

 |F5-UPG-VELPSM4XLR3M | CN | VELOS Field Upgrade: QSFP28-QSFP+ Breakout Cable for PSM4 ONLY.
 MPO/APC to 4LC (3 Meter)|

 VELOS supports both 802.1Q tagged and untagged VLAN interfaces.
 In the current F5OS releases, double VLAN tagging (802.1Q-in-Q) is not supported.
-Any port within a chassis partition, even across blades can be added to a VLAN and VLANs are specific to that chassis partition.
+Any port within a chassis partition, even across blades can be added to a VLAN, and VLANs are specific to that chassis partition.
 VLANs can be re-used across different chassis partitions, and tenants within and across chassis partitions can share the same VLANs.
-Any VLANs that are configured on different chassis partitions will not be able to communicate inside the chassis, they will need to be connected via and external switch to facilitate communication between them.
+Any VLANs that are configured on different chassis partitions will not be able to communicate inside the chassis, they will need to be connected via an external switch to facilitate communication between them.